Kaimiloa

-HHMS Kaimiloa was the first and only ship of the Hawaiian Royal Navy.
+HHMS Kaimiloa was a warship of the Hawaiian Royal Navy.
 The ship was formerly the Explorer, a 170-ton schooner, built in England in 1871.
 Kaimiloa sailed from Hawaii to Samoa and other Pacific islands in 1887 in an effort by King Kalākaua to form a confederation of Polynesian states to counteract European imperialism.
 The instance nearly resulted in military conflict between the Kingdom of Hawaii and the German Empire, who viewed Samoa as their possession in the Pacific.
 It was also used as a training ship.

 In the Hawaiian language, kaimiloa (from ka ʻimi loa) means "one who seeks afar" which roughly translates 'explorer'.

 Commissioning

 Walter M. Gibson had himself named secretary of the Navy, among his other titles.
-However, the "navy" did not have any ships.
+The navy owned mostly older sailing ships, tugboats, and traditional canoes.
 On January 22, 1887, Gibson convinced the government to purchase the Explorer, a 128 ft British merchant steamer employed in the copra trade.
 The Explorer had been launched as Firebrick in Blyth, Northumberland in 1871.
 King Kalākaua bought the ship for $20,000 and added the rigging.
 After being refitted at great expense (over budget and behind schedule), the ship was renamed Kaimiloa and came into commission on 28 March 1887 and was ceremonially launched on April 20, 1887.
 Henri Berger composed a march in her honor.